kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_paths.md

 You can delete a group (along with all paths within it) by clicking the menu button on the group row you wish to remove, then selecting 'Delete'.

 ## Searching for Paths
 To search through your created paths, use the search bar at the top of the path list.
 This search encompasses the current group and all subgroups.
-Additionally, you can sort paths by distance away, time, length or name by clicking the menu button in the top right and selecting 'Sort'.
+Additionally, you can sort paths by distance away, time, length or name by clicking the menu button in the top-right and selecting 'Sort'.